Tushar4059x/Shiftora-website/content/blog/complete-guide-to-workflow-automation-2024.md

 ---
 title: "The Complete Guide to Workflow Automation in 2024"
 slug: "complete-guide-to-workflow-automation-2024"
-metaTitle: "Workflow Automation Guide 2024: Tools, Strategies & Examples | ScaletrailAI"
+metaTitle: "Workflow Automation Guide 2024: Tools, Strategies & Examples | ShiftoraAI"
 metaDescription: "Master workflow automation in 2024.
 Learn tools, implementation strategies, real examples, and step-by-step guides for automating your business processes."
 excerpt: "Everything you need to know about workflow automation: what it is, how it works, which tools to use, and how to implement it in your business."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-18"
 readTime: "18 min read"
 category: "Complete Guide"